ktjohnn/ktjohnn/README.md

 It's really nice to meet you.

-🔭 I'm currently working on as Freelancer Mobile Engineer
+🔭 I'm currently working as Android Developer at MadeinWeb

-During the evenings and weekends, I study mobile applications like Android/Kotlin/KMP, Backend/Kotlin/Spring, and Bash Scripts.
+During the evenings and weekends, I study mobile applications like Android/Kotlin/KMP and Bash Scripts.
 I'm open to contributing to open source projects.

 📫 How to reach me